 Reiki is a naturally restful practice that helps to regulate the autonomic nervous system.
 A Reiki session is relaxing and meditative.
 Multiple peer-reviewed studies have shown that Reiki improves symptoms of stress, anxiety, depression, and more.

 Outdoor and Adventure Therapy

-High and low ropes courses challenge long held beliefs about your abilities and limitations.
-These sessions also help you to understand how you work with others, form relationships, and establish boundaries.
-Ultimately, what is learned on the ropes course helps strengthen your recovery while at Sabino Recovery and beyond.
+High and low ropes allow you to challenge your long-held beliefs about your abilities and limitations.
+These sessions also help you understand how to communicate, form relationships, and establish boundaries.
+Ultimately, what you learn on the ropes course helps strengthen your recovery while at Sabino Recovery and beyond.

-Guided walks and hikes free your mind to feel and think in ways you often cannot when still and allow you to notice and pay attention to the world around you in ways in which you are unaccustomed.
+Guided walks and hikes free your mind to feel and think in ways you often cannot when being still.
+You notice and pay attention to the world around you in new ways.

 Horseback riding and equine therapy are available individually and in our family program.
 Working with horses reveals emotions that you may not even realize are buried.
 Horses rely solely on emotion and will respond to your energy.
 These modalities help enhance mindfulness and body awareness.

 We’ve added a pickleball court to our campus so our residents can explore this fun sport and take the time to relax.
 Treatment is very structured by necessity, but decompression is essential during recovery.
 These times allow our residents to rediscover what brings them joy and create bonding experiences with others in treatment.
 For those recovering from substances, trauma, or mental illness, exercise is a beautiful way to heal your body by reducing stress, improving your mood, and increasing your energy.
 It helps prevent relapse by managing stress, depression, and anxiety.